The Homebuyer Glossary

-Have some financial terms that you’re unfamiliar with or just looking to learn more about some of the specific terminology?
-You’ve come to the right place 🙂
+Have some financial terms that you’re looking to learn more about or just looking to brush up on your homebuying and financial literacy?
+You’ve come to the right place!

 The period or total number of years it will take to pay off your mortgage completely.
 Amortization periods typically range from 15 to the maximum of 25 years.
 The longer the amortization, the lower your monthly payments, but you’ll end up paying more interest over your mortgage length.
 A shorter period results in a lower amount of total interest paid, but higher monthly payments.
 See how we can help you lower your monthly interest payments.

 The appraised value of a property is the fair market value as determined by a licensed and qualified appraiser.

 In an adjustable rate mortgage, both the interest rate and monthly payments fluctuate based on market rates.
 As the interest rate adjusts up or down, payment amounts adjust accordingly so that the amortization period remains the same.
 This method should be used carefully, as changes in payment amounts could present an issue for those on a tight budget.

 Assets include your checking and savings account balances, RRSP and investment balances, vehicles, and property you own.
 Your liabilities may include another mortgage in your name, credit card debt, and any other outstanding loans.
 When you apply for a mortgage, your assets (less your liabilities) are taken into account to determine the amount you can afford towards a mortgage on a monthly basis.

 Borrowed Down Payment

 Borrowed down payment (often referred to as a Flex Down Payment) is a way for an individual to buy a home using borrowed money.
 At Arch we can help you secure your down payment so that you won’t need to borrow from other 3rd party sources or end up paying mortgage loan insurance.